Protecting choice for women accessing health care

 Map 2: Potential access zone around Kensington Clinic

-If passed, Bill 9 would come into effect on upon receiving Royal Assent.
+Bill 9 comes into effect on upon receiving Royal Assent.